 What Is Substantial Gainful Activity (SGA) for Social Security Disability Purposes?

-In evaluating whether you are disabled, the Social Security Administration (SSA) will first look to whether you are currently working.
-If you are working part-time and not earning much money, you won't automatically be denied disability benefits, but doing a substantial amount of work (such as working full-time) guarantees that you'll be denied benefits.
+In deciding whether you're disabled, the Social Security Administration (SSA) will first look at whether you're currently working.
+If you're working part-time and not earning much money, you wouldn't automatically be denied disability benefits.
+But working full-time—or doing a substantial amount of work—guarantees that you'll be denied benefits.
 Here's why.

-As part of its definition of disability, the SSA requires that a disability claimant (applicant) be unable to perform what it calls substantial gainful activity (SGA).
+As part of its definition of disability, the SSA requires that a disability applicant be unable to perform what it calls "substantial gainful activity" (SGA).

 What Is Substantial Gainful Activity?